 I posed that (seemingly) simple question in a recent meeting without realizing it would spark a fierce debate.
 There are the usual spots — Heartbreak Hill, Kenmore Square, the finish line — and they have their merits.
 But I also learned there are the small treasures and longstanding traditions — like a highway overpass or a local sandwich shop that shall remain unnamed.

 So here is how some of my WBUR colleagues and members of our Facebook community answered the question.
 Don’t forget to leave your favorite spectator spot in the comments.
-And for those of you planning to line the course this year, check out our spectator guide.

 These responses have been lightly edited.